7 Best Ecommerce Platforms in Singapore [2026] 2026

 Imagine this scenario during an 11.11 flash sale.
 You have 10 units left of your most popular product.
 A customer buys all ten from your Shopify site.
 At the same moment, another customer on Shopee adds five to their cart and completes the purchase.
 Your inventory did not update instantly, and now you have oversold.

 This is a common risk for sellers managing channels manually.
 You are now in a difficult position: you must cancel an order, apologize to a disappointed customer, and face the negative review that could lower your seller rating.
+For strategies to prevent this, see our guide on 10 ways to prevent overselling.

 A local Singaporean entrepreneur selling handcrafted leather goods faced this exact problem.
 To prevent overselling, his team had to manually check and update stock levels between Shopify, Lazada, and Shopee every hour.
 This was stressful and time-consuming, and still resulted in human errors, shipping delays, and unhappy customers.